 The Federal Policy Committee (FPC) is responsible for the party's policy-making process and for commissioning research and development that lead to policy papers for debate at Conference.

-The FPC is Chaired by Duncan Hames MP, and has representatives of the members (15 members elected by Conference), the state parties, MPs, Peers, MEPs, and councillors.
+The FPC has representatives of the members, the state parties, MPs, Peers, MEPs, and councillors.

-Tim is Member of Parliament for Westmorland and Lonsdale, and Party President of the Liberal Democrats.
+Tim is Member of Parliament for Westmorland and Lonsdale, and Leader of the Liberal Democrats.

 Lord Jonathan Marks (Peer rep)